abdmnhjs/NextAppRDV/README.md

 # ⚙️ Features:

-- Create appointments (free or not) if you are a consultant
+- Create appointments (for free or not) if you are a consultant
 - Book appointments if you are a client, by buying it or not

 # 🚀 Getting Started :